anentropic/ocaml-spectrum/README.md

 ```

 - `Unsupported`: probably best not to use colors or styling
-- `Basic`: 16 colors, i.e. the 8 basic colors plus "bright" version of each.
+- `Basic`: supports 16 colors, i.e. the 8 basic colors plus "bright" version of each.
 They are equivalent to the first eight colours of the xterm 256-color set, with bright version accessed by setting the style to **bold**.
 So the available colour name tags are:
   - `black`
   - `red`
   - `green`